-ANNOUNCING: A start-up venture to bring skills and mentoring to communities all over the country that are looking to make change.
-This nonprofit will build on the kinds of stories featured in “The Revolution Where You Live,” linking change makers in one community to people elsewhere who want to learn how to build local power.
+ANNOUNCING: A start-up venture to bring skills and mentoring to communities all over the country who are making change where they live.
+This nonprofit will build on the kinds of stories featured in “The Revolution Where You Live,” and YES!
+Magazine.
+But we’ll take it one step further by teaching the skills and strategies for making powerful change.
 This is still in the idea phase, so please give us your feedback at this link.

 Have you wondered how to go about making change where you live?
 Where do you start?
 And how can you be most effective and inclusive and build the local power to get things done?